-5.5 Conclusion
+5.4 Conclusion

 AdaEdge provides an efficient and effective compression selection framework for data systems with a clear target compression ratio or a clear storage budget.
 AdaEdge supports single and complex optimization goals for the whole system, allowing users to choose the custom optimization target for their data systems.
-It applies LRU based compression policy to compress the data based on its importance and supports lossy and lossless compression selection based on the hardware constraints and user-defined workload target.
-It provides online and offline modes to conserve workload-specific information as much as possible within the system constraints.
+It applies LRU based compression policy to compress the data depending on its usage.
+It supports lossy and lossless compression selection depending on the hardware constraints and user-defined workload target.
+AdaEdge deploys a multi-armed bandit algorithm to assist the compression selection, and provides online and offline modes to conserve workload-specific information as much as possible within the system constraints.